etawang/calvol-volunteer-profiles/docs/README.md

 From the Tools: Import page, you can upload the XML file in `page-exports`.
 Afterward, you should see two new pages: *Volunteer Dashboard* and *-- Record Shifts*.

 ![](img/pages-screenshot.png)

+You should now be able to fill out the form at [https://www.californiavolunteers.ca.gov/get-involved/covid-19/signup/](https://www.californiavolunteers.ca.gov/get-involved/covid-19/signup/), receive a temporary password, and use those credentials to log in at [https://www.californiavolunteers.ca.gov/login](https://www.californiavolunteers.ca.gov/login).
+After logging in, you'll be redirected to the dashboard page at [https://www.californiavolunteers.ca.gov/volunteer-dashboard](https://www.californiavolunteers.ca.gov/volunteer-dashboard)